List of Arctic Monkeys concert tours: Autumn 2005 debut world tour

 The Monkeys' debut world tour began in Liverpool on 2 October 2005.
-Beginning with performances across Britain, backed mainly by the Sheffield band Milburn, the tour included gigs in The Netherlands, Belgium, France, Germany, Canada and the United States.
+Beginning with performances across Britain, backed mainly by the fellow Sheffield band Milburn, the tour included gigs in The Netherlands, Belgium, France, Germany, Canada and the United States.
 Although originally scheduled to finish in Tokyo, Japan, on 23 November, further dates were subsequently added in Spain, Sweden and Denmark for December 2005.

 The UK leg of the tour coincided with the release of the band's debut single, "I Bet You Look Good on the Dancefloor", which went straight to UK Number One.
 The furore surrounding the band saw every show selling out and some venues having to be upgraded to handle the demand.
 Dates at popular locales were also added later on.
 Tickets with a face value of £7 were being resold on eBay for over £100 a pair.
 The band's home gig in Sheffield had a second night added due to floor space being required for film crews.